Top 10 Best Fish & Chip Shops in London

 Nearest Station: Greenwich

 Believe it or not, back in 2016 TripAdvisor’s ‘Best Restaurant in London’ title didn’t belong to Le Gavroche or The Ledbury, but instead it was a humble chippy in Greenwich which took the crown.
 It may not hold the crown any more but The Golden Chippy is still very much worth raving about.
-The fish are fresh and fried to perfection, with a nice and thin crispy layer of batter, while the chips are golden crispy from outside but soft and mushy on the inside.
+The fish is fresh and fried to perfection, with a nice and thin crispy layer of batter, while the chips are golden crispy from outside but soft and mushy on the inside.
 Perfection, you could say.

 The Golden Hind